sharmav9753/FlutterNativeIntegration/README.md

 > Install flutter dependencies

 - Go to the project's root directory on the mac's terminal

+If you are not on dev channel:
+- Run `flutter channel dev`
+- Run `flutter upgrade`

+Then
 - Run `flutter pub get`

+On iOS
 > CocoaPods is one of our dependency manager.
 If it is not installed on the machine please visit: https://guides.cocoapods.org/using/getting-started.html

 - Go to the "ios" directory in project's root directory on the mac's terminal